Memento Photo Album

 Page size: Specify the finished (trimmed) size of a double-spread.
 You can also specify the units of measure.

-Changing from inches to centimeters will not convert from one unit of measure to another. (eg; 10 inches will not be converted to 25.4 centimeters - it will register as 10 centimeters.)
+Changing from inches to centimetres will not convert from one unit of measure to another. (eg; 10 inches will not be converted to 25.4 centimetres - it will register as 10 centimetres.)

 Safe and Bleed Zones: A safe inset is a guideline to indicate the maximum area where "meaningful" content on your page will not be cut off during the printing and binding process.
 A bleed inflate slightly increases the size of your page so that any background color or photos extend past the edge of the page.
 This guarantees that there will not be any unprinted paper around the edge of your trimmed page.